 So, ( 60 – X ) = ( 60 – 37 ) = 23

 So, 25 paise coins are present in bag is 23.

-If each one plastic bag is filled with 160 Kgs of rice, than for 2240 Kgs of rice how many plastic bags are required ?
+If each plastic bags is filled with 160 Kgs of rice, then for 2240 Kgs of rice how many plastic bags are required?